 However that’s nothing to worry about so long as you follow basic hashtag etiquette, and do enough research.
 Adhering to hashtag tips like keeping it short and testing them also helps to minimize the risk of your hashtag campaign failing.
 By using them strategically, you’ll be able to make hashtags work for you and your brand.

-Recommended Reading: Hashtagging in Social Networking – A Guide to Using Them Right
+Hashtagging In Social Networking – A Guide To Using Them Right

 Why use hashtags for marketing

 Hashtags are great for marketing purposes, for instance to inform others of your latest products, events and campaigns.
 It also helps you gain reach for your brand, increasing exposure and helping people easily find you and your brand.
 With hashtags, it is also easier to communicate with your audience and the networks within the same industry.

 On top of that, you get to monitor who is talking about you by keeping track of your hashtags and even check in on your competitors.
 Best of all, the data you can gather are real-time and of great value in terms of market research.
 You can also cross over multiple social media platforms with the same hashtag, and best of all, you can find plenty of tools to help you hashtag more effectively and productively.

 Here are some of the hashtag tools you should consider using in your marketing campaign.

 Not sure where to start out first?
 Search Hashtags.org for its extensive list of hashtags that are popular or currently trending.
 You’ll be able to find out what and which hashtags are already in existence as well as the analytics on when a particular hashtag is being tweeted most within 24 hours.
 Additionally if you need to know more about how to use hashtags, you can read some of their articles, available on the site.